opentoonz/opentoonz_docs/source/painting_animation_levels.rst

 .. tip:: **To fill an area:**

-    1. Select the Fill tool (), set the fill type to Normal and the mode to Areas, and select a style in the palette.
+    1. Select the Fill tool (|fill|), set the fill type to Normal and the mode to Areas, and select a style in the palette.

     2. Click in the area you want to fill.